 AI disclosure and labelling has reached the point where the infrastructure exists but the impact remains unproven.
 Binding mandates now span a dozen-plus jurisdictions, 72% of S&P 500 companies disclose AI risks, and platforms like Meta operate content-labelling systems at scale.
 The compliance machinery works.
 What it has not yet demonstrated is that disclosure actually builds trust or changes behaviour.
 Peer-reviewed research consistently finds that AI labels reduce perceived authenticity and trigger trust drops of 16-20% across contexts, while having little effect on sharing or decision-making.
 In biomedical publishing, only 5.7% of manuscripts disclose AI use despite surveys estimating 28-76% actual usage.
 This gap between regulatory ambition and demonstrated effectiveness defines the practice's leading-edge status: forward-leaning organisations and regulators have committed, but the field has yet to resolve whether current disclosure approaches deliver on their stated purpose.

-Disclosure effectiveness, however, entered a critical contested phase.
-Peer-reviewed research documented paradoxes that directly undermine policy objectives: NYU Stern and Emory University field experiments show AI-generated ads outperform human ads by 19%, yet disclosure reduces click-through by 31.5%—a significant adoption friction point.
-TBWA\Australia and Ideally research documents a "synthetic authorship penalty": AI disclosure worsens consumer trust rather than building confidence, contradicting core policy assumptions.
-Stanford's Foundation Model Transparency Index (April 2026) shows vendor transparency collapsed from 58/100 (2024) to 40.69/100 (2025), with major labs (OpenAI, Google, Anthropic, Meta) simultaneously withdrawing disclosures.
-In high-stakes domains, policy-practice decoupling persists: PNAS study of 5.2 million academic papers found only 0.1% disclose AI use despite 70% having official policies; biomedical publishing shows 5.7% actual disclosure vs 28-76% estimated usage.
-By April 2026, the practice had achieved regulatory binding and operational maturity—infrastructure works, compliance machinery functions—but the fundamental goal of building trust and enabling informed choice remained demonstrably unachieved.
-The tension between regulatory acceleration and contested effectiveness defines the leading-edge status.
+Disclosure effectiveness, however, remained fundamentally contested in May 2026.
+Peer-reviewed research documented paradoxes contradicting policy objectives: NYU Stern and Emory field experiments show AI-generated ads outperform human ads by 19%, yet disclosure reduces click-through by 31.5%.
+TBWA\Australia and Ideally research documents a "synthetic authorship penalty": AI disclosure worsens consumer trust rather than building confidence.
+Stanford's Foundation Model Transparency Index (April 2026) shows vendor transparency collapsed from 58/100 (2024) to 40.69/100 (2025), with major labs simultaneously withdrawing disclosures.
+In high-stakes domains, policy-practice decoupling persists: PNAS study of 5.2 million academic papers found only 0.1% disclose AI use despite 70% having official policies; biomedical publishing shows 5.7% actual disclosure vs. 28–76% estimated usage.
+By May 2026, the practice had achieved global regulatory binding and hyperscale operational deployment—infrastructure works, compliance machinery functions, detection systems achieve 94%+ accuracy, platforms label billions of items—yet the fundamental goal of building trust and enabling informed choice remained demonstrably unachieved.
+The tension between imminent binding enforcement timelines, massive deployment scale, and contested effectiveness defines the practice's leading-edge status: forward-leaning regulatory mandates and platform infrastructure are operational and binding, but the field has not resolved whether disclosure approaches deliver on their stated purpose.

 2023-H1: AI disclosure practices emerged as a regulatory and consumer-expectation focal point.
 86% of consumers expected AI-generated content to be disclosed; regulators began formalizing expectations (FTC, NAAG conferences, federal guidance).
 However, implementation was nascent and vendor resistance to transparency was documented.
 Disclosure mechanisms (labels, automated insertion) were still experimental.